Authentic Africa can be found in the Untamed Karamoja Region of Uganda.

 The Karamojong language belongs to the Nilo-Saharan language family.
 Today, the Karamojong people consist of three subgroups, Bokora, Pian, and Matheniko, spread across the vast Karamoja Plains.

-Those who label the Karamojong as uncivilized often fail to grasp their culture’s intricacies and the tales surrounding them.
+Those who label the Karamojong uncivilized often fail to grasp their culture’s intricacies and the tales surrounding them.
 They are a community rich in cultural heritage and often share values that resonate with others, such as the importance of cattle and family (polygamy is still practiced).
 While Christianity has made some inroads, many Karamojong continue to uphold their traditional ways alongside these newer influences.
 Exploring the remote Karamoja Region in northeastern Uganda offers a glimpse into their fascinating world.

 Visiting the untamed Karamoja Region on Safari: